Carlos Chavarría

-Carlos Alberto Chavarría Rodriguez (born 2 May 1994) is a Nicaraguan footballer who currently plays for Real Estelí.
-Chavarría has also represented Nicaragua internationally, both at U-20s, and senior level.
+Carlos Alberto Chavarría Rodriguez (born 2 May 1994) is a Nicaraguan professional footballer.
+Chavarría has also represented Nicaragua internationally, both at U-20s and senior level.

 Career

 Chavarría was promoted into the senior team of Real Estelí in 2013.
 To date he has won the Nicaraguan Primera División both seasons with the club.
 He has also played in the CONCACAF Champions League.

 International career

 Chavarría made his international debut for Nicaragua in 2013 when he was called up to both the U-20s, and senior level teams.
 He made his debut for La Azul y Blanco during the 2013 Copa Centroamericana against Guatemala in a 1–1 draw.

 His first goal for the senior team would come during Qualification for the 2018 FIFA World Cup when Chavarría netted the only goal in the first leg win over Suriname.

 International goals

 Scores and results list Nicaragua's goal tally first.